 All 44 people aboard were killed.
 Its intended target is not known, but theories include the White House, the U.S. Capitol, the Camp David presidential retreat in Maryland or one of several nuclear power plants along the eastern seaboard.

-How Many People Died in 9/11 Attacks?
+How Many People Died in the 9/11 Attacks?

 A total of 2,996 people were killed in the 9/11 attacks, including the 19 terrorist hijackers aboard the four airplanes.
 Citizens of 78 countries died in New York, Washington, D.C., and Pennsylvania.

 At the World Trade Center, 2,763 died after the two planes slammed into the twin towers.
 That figure includes 343 firefighters and paramedics, 23 New York City police officers and 37 Port Authority police officers who were struggling to complete an evacuation of the buildings and save the office workers trapped on higher floors.